lsinfo3/itc-conference/awards/rising-scholar-award.md

 The task of the ITC Rising Scholar Award Committee is to identify and select maximal one Award Recipient per year to be proposed to the IAC, which takes the final decision.
 The Award Committee consists of a chairperson and two to four members, with at least one IAC member, at least one member of the active Teletraffic Community, and up to two most recent awardees (cycled in a sliding window fashion).
 The IAC nominates the Award Committee on a yearly basis.

-For ITC 32, the award committee is as follows.
+For ITC 33, the award committee is as follows.

 * Markus Fiedler, Blekinge Institute of Technology (BTH), Sweden (chairperson)
-* Arpan Mukhopadhyay, Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland
+* Zhiyuan Jiang, Shanghai University, China
-* Dario Rossi, Telecom ParisTech / Ecole Polytechnique, France
+* Dario Rossi, Huawei, France
 * Sabine Wittevrongel, Ghent University, Belgium
 * Thomas Zinner, NTNU, Trondheim, Norway